Marriage Requirements & Registration in Saudi Arabia

 What should you NOT do?

-• Do not ignore the premarital screening — the marriage cannot be registered without the medical certificate.
+• Do not ignore the premarital screening — the marriage simply cannot be registered without the medical certificate.

 You came here to know your rights — help someone else know theirs.